Resources

 Critique:

-Caveats: Personal disclosure: I, and colleagues on the Triangle team, have done a lot of work on business intelligence for Microsoft, SAS, Business Objects and other vendors over the years.
+Caveats: Personal disclosure: I, and colleagues on the Triangle team, have done a lot of work on CRM for SAP and other vendors over the years.
 But never for Oracle.
-We are currently working on several projects that involve BI for other vendors.
+And we are currently working on several projects that involve CRM for other vendors.

 Was I unfair?
 Too tough?
 What do you think?
 Send a note and weigh in.